-Pursuant to a court order, OSHA issued a final rule on February 28, 2006 that addresses occupational exposure to hexavalent chromium (Cr[VI]).
-OSHA determined that the Cr(VI) rule is necessary to reduce significant health risks due to Cr(VI) exposure.
+PURSUANT TO A COURT ORDER, OSHA issued a final rule on Feb.
+28, 2006, that addresses occupational exposure to hexavalent chromium [Cr(VI)].
+OSHA determined that the rule was necessary to reduce significant health risks due to Cr(VI) exposure.
 Certain Cr(VI) compounds have been found to cause lung cancer and nasal cancer in humans.
-Inhaling relatively high concentrations of Cr(VI) can also cause a wide range of other health effects (such as runny nose, sneezing, itching, nosebleeds, ulcers, and holes in the nasal septum).
-Ingestion of very high doses of Cr(VI) can cause kidney and liver damage, nausea, irritation of the gastrointestinal tract, stomach ulcers, convulsions, and death.
+Inhaling relatively high concentrations of Cr(VI) can also cause a wide range of other health effects (e.g., runny nose, sneezing, itching, nosebleeds, ulcers, holes in the nasal septum).
+Ingestion of very high doses of Cr(VI) can cause kidney and liver damage, nausea, irritation of the gastrointestinal tract, stomach ulcers, convulsions and death.
 Dermal exposures may cause skin ulcers or allergic reactions.

-Activities that have the potential for Cr(VI) exposure include the following:
+Activities with the potential for Cr(VI) exposure include:

+•production and use of chromium metal and chromium metal alloys;

+chromium electroplating;

-- Production and use of chromium metal and chromium metal alloys - Chromium electroplating - Welding of metals containing chromium such as stainless steel or other high chromium steels, or chromium coatings - Production and use of Cr(VI)-containing compounds (such as Cr[VI] pigments, Cr(VI) catalysts, and chromic acid) - Production of chromium-containing pesticides - Painting activities involving the application of strontium chromate coatings to aerospace parts - Removal of lead chromate
+•welding of metals containing chromium such as stainless steel or other high chromium steels, or chromium coatings;

+•production and use of Cr(VI)-containing compounds [such as Cr(VI) pigments, Cr(VI) catalysts and chromic acid];

+production of chromium-containing pesticides;

+•painting activities involving the application of strontium chromate coatings to aerospace parts;

+•removal of lead chromate.
-According to OSHA, there are a total of 380,000 workers exposed to Cr(VI).
-However, welders represent nearly half of the workers covered by OSHA's hexavalent standard.

-This paper summarizes major provisions of OSHA's Cr(VI) standards, the nature of Cr(VI) in welding fumes, common welding processes and fume generation rates, factors for Cr(VI) exposure from welding, exposure monitoring strategies, and considerations for feasible engineering controls.
+According to OSHA, a total of 380,000 workers are exposed to Cr(VI).
+However, welders represent nearly half of the workers covered by OSHA's standard.
+This article summarizes major provisions of OSHA's Cr(VI) standards, the nature of Cr(VI) in welding fumes, common welding processes and fume generation rates (FGR), factors for Cr(VI) exposure from welding, exposure monitoring strategies and considerations for feasible engineering controls.